jekyo/turbogears-getting-started/README.md

 ➜  Publishing application, this might take a while  ...
 OK ➜  Deploying application ...
 OK
 ➜  Waiting for application to start ...
 OK
-➜  Visit your app on: https://project-name.jekyo.app ...
+➜  Visit your app on: https://turbogears-tutorial.jekyo.app ...
 OK
 ```

-You can now browse to your TurboGears app on https://project-name.jekyo.app (replace 'project-name' with your app name)
+You can now browse to your TurboGears app on https://turbogears-tutorial.jekyo.app (replace 'turbogears-tutorial' with your app name)

 ## 2. Deploying an existing TurboGears app